rcho80/Nology-Projects-Morse/README.md

 # Nology-Projects-Morse

-Nology-Projects-Morse was created with HTML, CSS(SASS) and Javascript to help translate Morse Code inputs to Standard English and vice versa
+Nology-Projects-Morse is a webpage translator of Morse Code inputs to Standard English and vice versa

+It was created with HTML, CSS(SASS) and Javascript